 Although books will tell you that the dry season runs from December to April, the truth is that it can rain any time of the year here, simply because you are high in the mountains, at a place where the cloud is hanging above hills most of the time.
 We were leaving Santa Elena in the morning when the skies were blue, and only 30 minutes later, when we arrived at the entrance, we were in the cloud, and the mist was dampening our faces.

 It is also much cooler here than in other parts of Costa Rica.

-The hottest months are March and April, but you will still need a rain jacket (or rain poncho) and a long sleeved t-shirt or long trousers.
+The hottest months are March and April, but you will still need a rain jacket for Him & for Her (or rain poncho) and a long sleeved t-shirt or long trousers for Him & for Her.
 In the wet season, it can rain for days, but you can, of course, experience dry conditions as well.
-Wear sturdy shoes because trail can be muddy and slippery at times.
+Wear comfortable shoes for Him & for Her because trail can be muddy and slippery at times.